 - Design for complexity, cost and uncertainty and yet be vivid and joyous.

-Supriyo is a Product Designer with over eight years of experience spanning multiple contexts, mediums, and industries.
-Currently, He is a Sr. Product Design Manager at Flipkart where he leads multiple design teams that are responsible for the evolution of the company’s consumer shopping experiences.
+Supriyo is a Designer with eight years of product design experience spanning multiple contexts, geographies, mediums, and industries.
+Currently, He is leading design at Klaviyo where his team is responsible for the evolution of the company’s core product design strategy.
 He is a strong proponent of inclusive design, pushing for UX blurring the lines between offline and online.

 Supriyo holds a Masters in Industrial Design from Indian Institute of Technology, New Delhi.
-He has been working across channels and mediums with the past design stints extending to roles with Faasos, Amazon, Microsoft, Spangle, and Kanga.
-Supriyo's work for the mobile form-factor has fetched him multiple design accolades.
+He has been working across channels and mediums with past design stints extending to roles with Flipkart, Spangle, Faasos, Amazon, and Microsoft.
+Supriyo's work for the mobile form factor has fetched him multiple design accolades.
 His contribution to the growing product design community in India has helped in fostering a new wave of problem solvers for the emerging markets.